-While service integration and management (SIAM) is nearly ten years old, it has yet to reach a high level of mainstream understanding and adoption.
-This is changing rapidly though, as more organizations start to understand their need for SIAM, with this blog created to allow those who are new to SIAM to quickly understand:
+While service integration and management (SIAM) is over ten years old, it has yet to reach a high level of mainstream understanding and adoption.
+This is changing rapidly though, as more organizations start to understand their need for SIAM, with this blog created to allow those who are new to it to quickly understand:

 - What a SIAM operating model involves

 - Why service integration and management is needed